VE3XYU/tortoise-tts-amd/README.md

 ### Local installation

-If you want to use this on your own computer, you must have an NVIDIA GPU.
+If you want to use this on your own Windows computer, life will be easier if you an NVIDIA GPU.
+I hear they come with free leather jackets these days.
+AMD GPU support is only for cards supported by ROCm.
+This will always work better on Linux.

+##NVIDIA

 On Windows, I **highly** recommend using the Conda installation method.
 I have been told that if you do not do this, you will spend a lot of time chasing dependency problems.